jachiang/PQ-Threshold-Ring-Sigs-from-VOLEitH/README.md

 # Versions

 The major version number of the FAEST implementation matches the major version number of the FAEST specification it implements.
-The implementations is currently at version 1.0.
+The implementation is currently at version 1.0.

 # Compilation